 - It's harder to put off asking for help early and often when your sprint is only 1 week long.

 - If you notice your team consistently over-promising work, you can catch that quickly and adjust the amount of work your taking into the sprint the next week.

-- If you’re a team lead or scrum master, you can use these data points (which you’re gathering quickly compared to 2+ week sprints) to get a sense of what to timelines to share with your business stake holders.
+- If you're a team lead or scrum master, you can use these data points (which you're gathering quickly compared to 2+ week sprints) to get a sense of what to timelines to share with your business stake holders for progress updates.

-- It’s mentally easier to think about just 1 week worth of work.
+- Less cognitive load.
+It's mentally easier to think about just 1 week worth of work.

 Common Questions I've Recieved Around 1 Week Sprints

-- My team only holds this meeting for one hour.
-We’ve also have set an expectation for everyone to come in prepared with updated sprint items and ready to talk about any spill over sprint items or blockers.
+- Our team only holds this meeting for one hour.
+We've set an expectation for everyone to come in prepared with updated sprint items and ready to talk about any spill over sprint items or blockers.

-- Currently, my team doesn’t have a formal sprint review or sprint retrospective session.
+- Currently, our team doesn't have a separate sprint review or sprint retrospective meeting.
 We tend do all of that in the sprint planning meetings on Monday in a very succinct manner.
-For example: “Clifford, what’s the update on this story?
-Why is it rolling over?
-How much time is left on this?”

 How does long is your team's work sprint?
 Do you think 1-week sprints would be effective for your team?